-Figure 3.
-The basic components of the mammalian circadian oscillator.
-During subjective day, the CLK:BMAL1 dimer binds to the E-box promoter on the Per1, Per2, Cry1, Cry2, RORa and Rev-erba genes, activating expression of these genes.
+FIGURE 4 The basic components of the mammalian circadian oscillator.
+During subjective day, the CLK:BMAL1 dimer binds to the E-box promoter on the Per1, Per2, Cry1, Cry2, ROR α and Rev-erb α genes, activating expression of these genes.
 During subjective night, the PER:CRY dimers interact with the CLK:BMAL1 dimers, removing them from the E-boxes and hence inhibiting gene expression.
 The Bmal1 gene has the opposite cycle, inhibited during subjective day but activated during subjective night.
 The large open arrows indicate whether gene expression is activated or inhibited.
-The smaller filled arrows represent the combined operations of gene expression that are shown individually in Figure 2 (transcription, transport, and translation into the appropriate protein).
+The smaller filled arrows represent the combined operations of gene expression that are shown individually in Figure 3 on page 145 (transcription, transport, and translation into the appropriate protein).

-I have focused on how molecular operations within individual SCN generate a 24-hour oscillation in concentrations of mRNA transcripts and proteins.
-In the next section I will address how these operations carry information about time of day and are used by the organism because they do so, thereby establishing that they represent time of time.
-Before doing so, though, I should note that while uncovering this intracellular mechanism was absolutely crucial, investigations targeting a higher level of organization have helped flesh out how 24-hour oscillations are maintained (for further discussion, see Bechtel & Abrahamsen, 2009).
-These investigations, with an intercellular rather than intracellular focus, examined the SCN as a network of neurons that could influence one another's behavior.
-Consider what happened when Welsh, Logothetis, Meister, and Reppert (1995) dispersed neurons from the SCN of mice on multielectrode grids.
+Welsh et al. (1995) dispersed neurons from the SCN of mice on multielectrode grids.
 They produced the first demonstration that individual SCN cells exhibit regular oscillations in their rates of neural activity.
 But they also noted an important unexpected finding: considerable variability across cells in their period of oscillation, ranging from 21.25 hours to 26.25 hours with a SD of 1.25 hours.
-This was in stark contrast to the low variability exhibited whole organisms on behavioral measures; for example, individual mice are very regular in the time of day at which they attain peaks in their wheel running and other activities.
-Moreover, when Herzog, Aton, Numano, Sakaki, and Tei (2004) maintained the pattern of neural connectivity in slices they found much less variability.
+This was in stark contrast to the low variability exhibited by whole organisms on behavioral measures; for example, individual mice are very regular in the time of day at which they attain peaks in their wheel running and other activities.
+Moreover, when Herzog et al. (2004) maintained the pattern of neural connectivity in slices they found much less variability.
 This suggested that oscillations in neural activity somehow become synchronized when neurons are organized into a network within the SCN.
-The same laboratory soon produced evidence pointing to vasoactive intestinal peptide (VIP) as the synchronizing agent, and considerable research subsequently has been devoted to the process and pattern of synchronization (Welsh, Takahashi, & Kay, 2010).
-Other research has established that even when the period of increased activity is well-synchronized across neurons in SGN, individual neurons differ in the time at which activity peaks; also, these times are more widely dispersed on days with longer photoperiods than on days with shorter photoperiods (Schaap et al., 2003; vanderLeest et al., 2007).
+The same laboratory soon produced evidence pointing to vasoactive intestinal peptide (VIP) as the synchronizing agent, and considerable research subsequently has been devoted to the process and pattern of synchronization (Welsh et al. 2010).
+Other research has established that even when the period of increased activity is well-synchronized across neurons in SGN, individual neurons differ in the time at which activity peaks; also, these times are more widely dispersed on days with longer photoperiods than on days with shorter photoperiods (Schaap et al. 2003, van der Leest et al. 2007).
 The result is that on days with short photoperiods, the amplitude of the waveform generated by electrical activity over the whole SCN is greater, providing a possible encoding of photoperiod that could be used to regulate activities that must be performed on shorter or longer days over the course of the year.

-4. Responding to Referents and Informing Consumers
+7.5 Responding to Referents and Informing Consumers